Airlines cancel some flights after reduced 5G rollout in US

 Air India announced on Twitter it would cancel flights to Chicago, Newark, New York and San Francisco because of the 5G issue.
 But it also said it would try to use other aircraft on U.S. routes — a course several other airlines took.

 Korean Air, Hong Kong’s Cathay Pacific and Austrian Airlines said they substituted different planes for flights that were scheduled to use 777s.
-Korean Air spokeswoman Jill Chung said the airline was also avoiding operating some kinds of 747s.
-Germany’s Lufthansa also swapped out one kind of 747 for another on some U.S.-bound flights.
+Germany’s Lufthansa swapped out one kind of 747 for another on some U.S.-bound flights.

-British Airways canceled several planned U.S.-bound Boeing 777 flights and changed aircraft on others.

 Choi Jong-yun, a spokeswoman of Asiana Airlines, said the company hasn’t been affected so far because it uses Airbus planes for passenger flights to the U.S.